Will Marriage Fix My Sexual Desires?

 – 1 Corinthians 7:9

-Marriage is more than a fix for sexual desires.
+Marriage is more than a fix for addressing sexual desires within marriage.

 In 1 Corinthians 7, Paul addresses marriage to the married, single, widowed and divorced adults.
 In light of the above passage, how can any person choose to be single with such a burning sinful desire of passion?
 Are singles strong enough to control their sexual desires?